slackapi/node-slack-sdk/docs/_packages/events_api.md

 ### Start a server

-The event adapter is called an adapter because it transforms incoming HTTP requests into verified and parsed events.
+The event adapter transforms incoming HTTP requests into verified and parsed events.
 That means, in order for it to emit events for your app, it needs an HTTP server.
 The adapter can receive requests from an existing server, or as a convenience, it can create and start the server for you.